Jonesy2910/Encryption_Blind_Index/README.md

 4. Check for other vulnerabilities
 5. Comment code for better documentation
 6. Look into how to store the encryption keys on AWS so they are more secure
+7. Work out how to remove multiple fields at once
+8. Work on how to edit multiple fields at once